 Treat Your Property for Mosquitoes

-At Native Pest Management, our team of professional mosquito control experts treat properties with biorational larvicides and backpack foggers.
+At Native Pest Management, our team of local mosquito control experts treat properties with biorational larvicides and backpack foggers.

 Every monthly visit to your property, we will apply larvicides to standing water that inhibit mosquitos’ ability to breed for up to 30 days.
 These larvicides are safe for pets and other animals, and are even labeled as safe to apply to bird baths.